 Don’t Agonize, Mobilize for Pain Relief

-Don’t Agonize, Mobilize for Pain ReliefApril 27th, 2018 by Cindy Perlin
+Don’t Agonize, Mobilize for Pain ReliefFebruary 1st, 2019 by Cindy Perlin

 Pain patients are really in trouble

 Are you a pain patient who has depended on opioids for pain relief, only to have your doctor cut you off or drastically cut your dose?
 Did your doctor do it abruptly, throwing you into horrific opioid withdrawal?
-Without offering any other effective pain treatment?
+Without offering any other strategies for pain relief?

 If so, are you feeling angry and betrayed?
 Are you taking to your bed because of the increased pain?
 Are you thinking about suicide?
 Thinking about or actually going to the street to buy heroin for relief?